whetstoneresearch/doppler-indexer-rs/docs/S3_STORAGE.md

 Failed uploads are queued for retry:

 1. Data is written locally first (always succeeds)
-2. S3 upload is attempted synchronously
+2. S3 upload is attempted
-3. On failure, upload is queued with exponential backoff
+3. On failure, upload is queued with exponential backoff (`base * 2^attempts`, capped at 1 hour)
-4. Queue is persisted to `data/.upload_queue.json` for crash recovery
+4. Queue is persisted to `data/.upload_queue.json` for crash recovery (atomic write via tmp+rename)
 5. Background retry service processes the queue automatically
+6. Uploads exceeding `max_retries` are dropped with an error log

 ### Network Partitions